ubc-cpsc455-2024S/project-29_abd/README.md

 ## Stretch Requirements (Plan to Complete at Least 1)

-#### Community-Based Reviews:
+#### Community-Based Planning:

-- Develop a basic community-based review system where users can view and contribute to reviews of places and activities.
+- having multiple users able to access and modify trip.
+- Optional to make it possible to view other people's trip plan (private vs public).

 #### Personalized Travel Recommendations: